Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Proofs

-Building on the first strategy, the second method eliminates the need to store $K$-combinations by leveraging the ordered structure of $D$-combinations.
-An unranking function reconstructs each $K$-combination on demand from its rank.
+Building on the first technique, the second method leverages the ordered structure of $D$-combinations to eliminate the need to store $K$-combinations.
+An unranking function takes the rank of a combination as input and reconstructs the corresponding $K$-combination on demand.
 This supports the dynamic generation of combinations for a given range of rank values, thereby circumventing memory constraints that would otherwise limit the algorithm due to insufficient storage.
-Although this method introduces an additional cost of $\Theta(K)$ arithmetic operations per combination, it often improves overall efficiency by simplifying memory management, resulting in more effective practical implementations.
+However, it incurs an additional computational cost of $\Theta\left(K\right)$ arithmetic operations per combination due to the unranking function.
+Despite this, the method often improves overall efficiency by simplifying memory management, leading to more effective implementations in practice.

-However, a notable limitation is that this method precludes the use of bounding techniques, as $K$-combinations are generated on the fly and not retained in memory.
-Consequently, if future work requires bounding methods, this approach may be unsuitable, as it becomes difficult to identify which configurations (represented by ranks) are eliminated during execution.
+However, this method has a limitation: it precludes the use of bounding techniques because $K$-combinations combinations are reconstructed on demand via unranking functions rather than stored in memory.
+If future research requires such techniques, this approach is unsuitable, as it is challenging to identify which configurations (represented by ranks) are eliminated during algorithm execution.